User Guide

 -

-is specified to sort the flashcards in ascending order of priority i.e. flashcards withlow
+ascis specified to sort the flashcards in ascending order of priority i.e. flashcards withlowpriority are displayed at the top of the list, and flashcards withhighpriority are displayed at the bottom. -

-priority are displayed at the bottom. - The order is case-insensitive. e.g
+descis specified to sort the flashcards in descending order of priority i.e. flashcards withhighpriority are displayed at the top of the list, and flashcards withlowpriority are displayed at the bottom. - The order is case-insensitive. e.g

-will both sort in ascending order of priority. - If no order is specified, the default order is ascending.
+ASCandAsCwill both sort in ascending order of priority. - If no order is specified, the default order is ascending.

 Examples: